Zarbio2019/aws-dva-code/amazon-ebs/amazon-ebs-volumes.md

 1. Change to the /data mount point directory
 2. Create some files and folders

+to prove that when we move a file to another instance, we should see the same data.
+We have data on the drive, drive mounted to our Linux instance.

 steps:
 	cd /data		// go directory
 	touch testfile.txt	// create file